-- physical activity will jeopardize the student's health or well-being; or - 7.05.2 The parent and student must show that attending physical education classes will violate the student's religious beliefs and would not be merely a matter of personal objection.
-The parent or student must be members of a recognized religious faith that objects to physical education as part of its official doctrine or creed. - 7.05.3 The local school board of directors shall encourage a student granted a waiver under Section 7.05 of these rules to take, as an alternative to physical education, appropriate instruction in health education or other instruction in lifestyle modification if an exemption is granted. - 7.06 Each school shall develop a physical education program that fits effectively and efficiently into the school's existing organization and into the standards and curriculum frameworks adopted by the State Board of Education, while incorporating the goals of these rules. - 7.07 Nothing in Section 7.0 of these rules shall be construed to require any school or school district to hire personnel certified in physical education. - 7.08 The State Board of Education shall submit to the House Interim Committee on Education and the Senate Interim Committee on Education for the committees' review any proposed rules regarding physical education or physical activity standards for grades kindergarten through twelve (K-12) developed pursuant to Section 7.0 of these rules that exceed the maximums identified in Section 7.01 of these rules. - 7.09 At a minimum, school districts will work with their local School Nutrition and Physical Activity Advisory Committee to: - 7.09.1 Encourage participation in extracurricular programs that support physical activity, such as walk-to-school programs, biking clubs, after-school walking etc.; - 7.09.2 Encourage the implementation of developmentally appropriate physical activity in after-school childcare programs for participating children; - 7.09.3 Promote the reduction of time youth spend engaged in sedentary activities such as watching television and playing video games; - 7.09.4 Encourage the development of and participation in family-oriented community-based physical activity programs, and;
+- members of a recognized religious faith that objects to physical education as part of its official doctrine or creed. - 7.05.3 The local school board of directors shall encourage a student granted a waiver under Section 7.05 of these rules to take, as an alternative to physical education, appropriate instruction in health education or other instruction in lifestyle modification if an exemption is granted. - 7.06 Each school shall develop a physical education program that fits effectively and efficiently into the school's existing organization and into the standards curriculum frameworks adopted by the State Board of Education, while incorporating the goals of these rules. - 7.07 Nothing in Section 7.0 of these rules shall be construed to require any school or school district to hire personnel certified (or licensed) in physical education. - 7.08 The State Board of Education shall submit to the House Interim Committee on Education and the Senate Interim Committee on Education for the committees' review any proposed rules regarding physical education or physical activity standards for grades kindergarten through twelfth (K-12) developed pursuant to Section 7.0 of these rules that exceed the maximums identified in Section 7.01 of these rules. - 7.09 At a minimum, school districts will work with their local School Nutrition and Physical Activity Advisory committee to: - 7.09.1 Encourage participation in extracurricular programs that support physical activity, such as walk-to-school programs, biking clubs, after -school walking, etc.; - 7.09.2 Encourage the implementation of developmentally appropriate physical activity in after-school childcare programs for participating children; - 7.09.3 Promote the reduction of time youth spend engaged in sedentary activities such as watching television and playing video games; - 7.09.4 Encourage the development of and participation in family-oriented community-based physical activity programs; and - 7.09.5 Incorporate into the school ACSIP the strategies to be employed to achieve the requirements set forth in Section 7.0 of these rules. - 7.10 Physical Education Instruction in Grades Kindergarten through Six (K-6): - 7.10.1 For grades K-6, physical education classes will have a maximum student to adult ratio of 30:1. - 7.10.1.1 At least one of the adults directly supervising the physical education classes must be a licensed physical education teacher or licensed elementary teacher.
+The licensed physical education

-- 7.09.5 Incorporate into the school ACSIP the strategies to be employed to achieve the requirements set forth in section 7.0 of these rules. - 7.10 Physical Education Instruction in Grades Kindergarten through Six (K-6): - 7.10.1 For grades K-6, physical education classes will have a maximum student to adult ratio of 30:1. - 7.10.1.1 At least one of the adults directly supervising the physical education classes must be a licensed physical education teacher or licensed elementary teacher.
-The licensed physical education teacher or licensed elementary teacher will be responsible for the delivery of physical education instruction. - 7.10.1.2 Classified personnel may assist in filling the 30:1 student to adult ratio requirement if they are trained and assigned to supervise physical education classes. - 7.11 Physical Education Instruction in Grades Seven through Twelve (7-12): For grades 7-12, physical education instruction must be provided by a licensed physical education teacher with a license that corresponds to the grade levels being taught.
+- teacher or elementary teacher will be responsible for the delivery of physical education instruction. - 7.10.1.2 Non-licensed personnel may assist in filling the 30:1 student to adult ratio requirement if they are trained and assigned to supervise physical education classes. - 7.11 Physical Education Instruction in Grades Seven through Twelve (7-12): For grades 7-12, physical education instruction must be provided by a licensed physical education teacher with a license that corresponds to the grade levels being taught.

-85.0 GENERAL REQUIREMENTS FOR FOOD AND BEVERAGES IN PUBLIC SCHOOLS
+8.0 GENERAL REQUIREMENTS FOR FOOD AND BEVERAGES IN PUBLIC SCHOOLS